Indonesian General Guidelines for Corporate Governance (PUGKI)

 3.2 Access to Information for the Board of Commissioners 3.2.1 The Board of Directors is responsible for ensuring that the Board of Commissioners has access to accurate, relevant, and timely information.
 The Board of Commissioners itself ensures that it obtains sufficient information.
 The Board of Directors provides information to the Board of Commissioners regularly, without delay, and comprehensively on all matters relevant to the corporation.
 The Board of Commissioners may at any time request additional information to the Board of Directors.
 Apply

-The Corporate Secretary also assists the Board of Directors in providing access to accurate, relevant, and timely information to the Board of Commissioners, including invitations and materials for the Board of Commissioners’ meetings which must be submitted to the participants of the Board of Commissioners’ meeting no later than 5 (five) working days prior to the meeting.
-The Corporate Secretary also administers, distributes, and follows up incoming letters received by the Bank and addressed to the Board of Directors and/or Board of Commissioners.
+The Corporate Secretary supports the Board of Directors in providing the Board of Commissioners with access to accurate, relevant, and timely information.
+One way to do this is by ensuring that invitations and materials for Board of Commissioners meetings are delivered to participants no later than five working days prior to the meeting.
+The Corporate Secretary is also responsible for administering, distributing, and following up on all incoming correspondence received by the Bank and addressed to the Board of Directors and/or Board of Commissioners.

 3.3 Responsibilities of the Board of Directors and Board of Commissioners on Impacts of the Structure 3.3.1 The impact of the ownership structure on the corporation.
 The Board of Directors and the Board of Commissioners consider their responsibilities in the context of the shareholding structure and relationships between corporate shareholders, which may have an impact on corporate management and operations.
 Apply